 Pros:

-• stores your credit, debit, and even Walmart gift card information
+• Comprehensive payment options.
+Users can store their credit, debit, and Walmart gift card information in one place for easy access.

 Cons: